nautobot/nautobot-app-netbox-importer/docs/dev/customizations.md

     <other importer options>
 ```

-There are the following alternatives to the command above:
+The command above has the following alternative:

 - Use the `--customizations` option with the `nautobot-server import_netbox` command: